Mojm4321/Excel-Forecasting-Sales-Using-Time-Series-Analysis-For-Clothing-Company/README.md

 Diagram 7

-Now the CMA values have been calculated, they can be plotted alongside the Sales values to reveal the true direction of the sales trend.
+Once the CMA values have been calculated, they can be plotted alongside the Sales values to reveal the true direction of the sales trend.
 Overlaying the CMA on the Sales plot makes it easier to distinguish long term trends from seasonal variations and short term fluctuations (Diagram 8).

 ![Diagram 8](https://github.com/Mojm4321/Excel-Forecasting-Sales-Using-Time-Series-Analysis-For-Clothing-Company/blob/main/diagram%208%20excel%20forecasting.png)

 Diagram 8

+### Seasonal Component (St)
-As mentioned, the Centered Moving Average (CMA) removes irregularities and seasonality, leading to the creation of the 'St/It' column.
-To calculate the seasonality/irregularity components, divide the sales by the CMA using the formula.
-This formula is then applied to all relevant cells, as shown in Diagram 9.
+As the CMA removes irregularities and seasonality, the 'St/It' column is created to capture.
+To seasonality and irregularity components.
+To calculate this, divide the sales by the CMA.
+This formula is applied to all relevant cells, as shown in Diagram 9.
 For example: in cell G9, the value '0.96', indicates that in Year 1, month 7, the seasonality and irregularity components were 4% below the baseline, which in this case is represented by the CMA.

 ![Diagram 9](https://github.com/Mojm4321/Excel-Forecasting-Sales-Using-Time-Series-Analysis-For-Clothing-Company/blob/main/st%2Cit%20forecasting%20excel.png)

 Diagram 9

-The next step involves removing irregularities and isolating the seasonal components to quantify them.
+### Quantifying Seasonal Components
+Next, irregularities are removing and iseasonal components are isolated.
 This is done by averaging the St/It values for the same quarter across 4 years.
 For example, to calculate the seasonal component (St) for quarter 1 over four years, the formula =AVERAGE(G15,G27,G39) is used, which averages the values for year 2,3 and 4 because year 1 does not have an St/It value (see Diagram 10).

 Alternatively, a more efficient way is to use the AVERAGEIF function.
 This allows averaging based on the specific month across all years.For example: the formula =AVERAGEIF($C$9:$C$44,O19,$G$9:$G$44) selects the entire range of the 'Month' column, the cell containing the month being averaged, and the St/It range (see Diagram 11).
 This formula is applied to all months, and the results are then transferred into the main data column, as shown in Diagram 12.